senseyeio/roger/README.md

  - string and string arrays
  - byte arrays
- - double arrays
+ - doubles and double arrays
- - int arrays
+ - ints and int arrays

 For examples see assignment_test.go.